2020 Louisiana Football Magazine Preseason 1st Team All-North Louisiana Offensive & Defensive Team Extended Bios

 North Magazine Order Link: https://www.lafootballmagazine.com/magazine/

-***The 1st Team All-South Louisiana Offensive and Defensive Teams extended bios will be published on our website on Wednesday.
+***The 1st Team All-South Louisiana Offensive and Defensive Teams extended bios are published in the link below: https://www.lafootballmagazine.com/2020-louisiana-football-magazine-preseason-1st-team-all-south-louisiana-offensive-defensive-team-extended-bios/

 QB Hunter Herring